 The Korea University Exchange program offers students the opportunity to study in Korea for a semester, or academic year.
 Students with a wide variety of majors can find courses that align with their academic goals.

 The Ewha Womans University Exchange program offers students of any gender the opportunity to study at the world's largest female educational institute and one of the top universities in Korea for a semester, academic year, or calendar year.
 Students with a wide variety of majors can find courses that align with their academic goals.

 Study abroad at Yonsei University — Yonsei University is one of the most prestigious universities in Korea.
 If you are interested in spending a summer at Yonsei or joining an exchange program, click here for more detailed information, or visit Yonsei University's Summer Program website for more information.

 Korean Language Flagship Center — The primary purpose of the KLFC is to produce a critical mass of advanced foreign language speakers with advanced proficiency.

 Korea Foundation — Korea Foundation provides many opportunities for students to study Korean-related topics both in Korea and abroad.
 It also posts lot of information about reading materials and references to Korean studies.

-Scholarships are available for study in Tianjin and other programs sponsored by The University of Iowa.
-For more information on scholarships and funds available to help cover the costs of travel, contact Study Abroad (335-0353), 1111 University Capitol Centre.
+Scholarships are available for study abroad programs sponsored by The University of Iowa.
+For more information on scholarships and funds available to help cover the costs of travel, in addition to application procedures, contact Study Abroad at 319-335-0353, 1111 University Capitol Centre.